rashedaltarmooom/TASK-Foundation-CheatSheet/terminal.md

 `ls`: is used to list all items in a folder

-`node`: is used to print the current working directory to know where we are in the folder structure
+`pwd`: is used to print the current working directory to know where we are in the folder structure

 ## Github basics